 Known as one of the best coffee bars by day, this coffee roaster focuses on sourcing the highest quality, most unique, and freshest coffee available for the season, directly from the best coffee farmers around the world.
 Roasted Nordic-style to enhance to the distinct and natural flavors, stay warm with your brewed cup by spending time in this relaxed atmosphere with mid-century modern design.
 By 9 pm, this roaster turns into one of the best craft cocktail bars with homemade syrups and a lively atmosphere.

 We spent several hours with expert guide Jessica Meza who has lived in Oslo for over ten years after moving from Ecuador.
 Her understanding of everyday life in Oslo and scholarly knowledge guiding us through the Viking Museum and Vigeland Park was a trip highlight since we would not have known the background and historical details she imparted.
 Walk by the Royal Palace and the medieval castle fortress on the water.
-Oslo Chauffeur Service and Nordic Car Service transported us everywhere, although Oslo has excellent public transportation.
+Blacklane and Nordic Car Service transported us everywhere, although Oslo has excellent public transportation.

 National Opera House